Tuesday, November 19, 2024

 “If then there is any encouragement in Christ, any consolation from love, any sharing in the Spirit, any compassion and sympathy, make my joy complete: be of the same mind, having the same love, being in full accord and of one mind.
 Do nothing from selfish ambition or conceit, but in humility regard others as better than yourselves.”
 Philippians 2:1-3

 Why?
-Because Paul time and time reminds his first century churches what became the earliest creed, which we repeat at Sunday worship.
+Because Paul time and time again reminds his first century churches what became the earliest creed, which we repeat at Sunday worship.
 Christ lives.
 He is condemned.
 He is crucified.
 He is resurrected.
-We come again, that we may have “life abundant.”
+He will come again.”

-Yet, Christ invites us to follow him, if we are find God’s will in our life
+Yet, Christ invites us to follow him, if we are to discover God’s will in our life

 “If any want to become my followers, let them deny themselves and take up their cross and follow me.
 For those who want to save their life will lose it, and those who lose their life for my sake, and for the sake of the gospel, will save it.
 For what will it profit them to gain the whole world and forfeit their life?
 Mark 8:34-36

 That is radical stuff.
-It is costly because Jesus forces us “metanoia,” that is radical transformation from the we are in our brokenness to the way He wants us to be.
+It is costly because Jesus forces us to be transformed into His image, or “metanoia.”
+This is radical stuff because we are transformed from the way we are in our brokenness into the way He wants us to be.
 Is this what Jesus means when we live into the will of God?

 Monday, August 14, 2023